Use and Security of Information Systems

 3.2.
 ISS are authorised to:

 3.2.1.
-Protect information and computing resources through implementing and administering the IT Security Policy and associated Security Standards.
+Protect information and computing resources through implementing and administering the IT Use and Security of Information Systems Policy and associated Security Standards.

-3.2.2. lmplement new systems and process that are compliant with industry standards, or any governing body as applicable.
+3.2.2.
+Implement new systems and processes that are compliant with industry standards, or any governing body as applicable.

 3.2.3.
 Ensure that the Polytechnic complies with relevant legislation and regulations relating to IT.

 3.2.4.
-Take all reasonable steps to limiU remove risk to the Polytechnic's operational environment e.g. includes removing access, blocking files/ functionality etc.
+Take all reasonable steps to limit remove risk to the Polytechnic's operational environment e.g. includes removing access, blocking files/ functionality etc.

 3.2.5.
-Se arch staff email and files if instructed to do so by the Chief Executive or Otago Polytechnic Limited Privacy Officer (Deputy Chief Executive Chief Operating Officer).
+Search kaimahi email and files if instructed, to do so, by the Executive Director or Otago Polytechnic Privacy Officer.

 4. Acceptable and Unacceptable Use